johchoi-ms/day2-vs-code-absolute-begin/clean-starter-template/SESSION-GUIDE.md

 ## 🚀 **Phase 1: The Destination Preview**

-*During this phase, your instructor will show you the completed interactive presentation.
+*First, let's look at what you'll be building.
+Open the `sample-slides-visual.html` file in VS Code and preview it (right-click → "Open with Live Server" or similar).
+This shows you the kind of interactive presentation you can create.
 Don't worry about understanding how it works - just focus on what it does and how it could change your research presentations.*

 **Key Things to Notice:**
 - **Navigation Tabs**: Switch between different views of the same research